Team

 Tim graduated from the University of Huddersfield in 1996, with a degree in performance and electro acoustic composition, and joined NMPAT in 2000.
 He has been lucky enough to lead the Percussion Team in various areas of music education for nearly twenty years and is one of NMPAT’s orchestral conductors.

 Tim loves all areas of music with a particular interest in classical and progressive rock.
-Outside of NMPAT, he can be found walking around the county with his dog, Baloo.

 Read Biography